jnus/collaborator-offboarding/readme.md

 # GitHub Action - Collaborator Offboarding
-Based on the activity (e.g. login, commits etc), and external collaborator can be kicked from organization when inactive.
+Based on the user activity (e.g. login, commits etc), and external collaborator can be kicked from organization when inactive.

 # Getting started